 Everyone in North Carolina should be concerned about the possibility of this ordinance being passed by the Charlotte City Council.
 Equality NC and the Human Rights Campaign are on a mission to get city councils around our state to enact these dangerous “SOGI” ordinances.

-Last year Greensboro City Council to passed an ordinance on fair housing and now they are again attempting to set their sights on the Charlotte City Council.
-The Huamn Rights Campaign has poured lots of money into the MeckPac to support candidates for Mayor and City Council in an effort to once again voite on this LGBT Favoritism Law.
+They successfully got the Greensboro City Council to pass an ordinance in January, and now they have set their sights on the Charlotte City Council.
 If they are successful in Charlotte, it could set off a domino effect for city councils across the state.

 In other cities across the country where these SOGI laws exist, Christian business owners have been harassed by lawsuits, forced to pay exorbitant fines, and some have even had to close their businesses.